HussainAther/Haskell/README.md

 # Haskell

-Anything that can be computed in Haskell.
+Anything that can be created in Haskell.